 Library staff are happy to provide assistance in using the library, for example by retrieving books, and helping with photocopying.
-A range of assistive equipment and technology is available, including an adjustable table, screen magnification software and magnifying lamps.
+A range of assistive equipment is available, including an adjustable table and magnifying lamps.
 Please see the library section of the website for further information.

 Information for students considering applying to study at the IHR

 The IHR welcomes applications from disabled students who are considered according to the same academic criteria as all others.
 Special consideration will be given to applicants with disabilities with a view to accommodating their needs.

 Applicants are encouraged to disclose details of their disability on the relevant section on the application form.
 However it should be noted, that such information will not be disclosed to any unauthorised party, and will be kept confidential if the applicant so wishes.
 When a disclosure is made the applicant is contacted by the School’s disability advisory team who will put in place a plan to assist with teaching and assessing for both the applicant and the tutor.
 Application can be supplied in larger print if required.

 Applicant information accessed via the Institute's web site can be adjusted to large print if required.

 Specific arrangements can be made for enrolment and registration to meet students' needs.

 All supervisors, tutors and staff dealing with admissions have been supplied with a copy of best practice guidelines for ensuring the equality of disabled students in relation to admissions, enrolments, teaching nd assessment practices.

 Applicants should note that most teaching will take place in the Institute, which has lift access, suitable for the mobility-impaired, to all floors.
 Applicants should note that entry to some of the library facilities and offices may present difficulties for the mobility impaired.
 The library has a range of equipment and services to assist disabled users, see the library section of the website for further information.
 A portable induction loop is available from the reception desk.